Tucker tensor factor models: matricization and mode-wise PCA estimation: Simulation

 \subsection{Comparison of estimated factor numbers}

-In this subsection, we display the results on the estimation error of estimated factor numbers and compare the computation time.
-First, the estimation error of estimated factor numbers is measured by the accuracy defined as follows \beqrs \mbox{acc}=\frac{1}{D}\sum\limits_{d=1}^D\mathbf{I}(\widehat{k}_d=k_d)*100\%, \eeqrs where $\widehat{k}_d$ is defined in equation (\ref{FactorNumber}).
-Then the average values of $\mbox{acc}$ among 100 replications are reported as the final results in Table \ref{FacNum}, from which we can see that our approach can estimate the factor numbers correctly under all scenarios, but iTIPUP(1) can not identify the right number of factors when the latent tensor factor is temporal uncorrelated (scenarios 1 and 3).
+In this subsection, we display the results of the estimation error of estimated factor numbers, and compare the computation time. {Note that the estimation of factor numbers with PROJ is not included considering its tedious computation time.}

+First, the estimation error of estimated factor numbers is measured by the accuracy defined as follows { \abovedisplayskip{1pt} \belowdisplayskip{1pt} \beqrs \mbox{acc}=\frac{1}{D}\sum\limits_{d=1}^D\mathbf{I}(\widehat{k}_d=k_d)*100\%, \eeqrs} where $\widehat{k}_d$ is defined in equation (\ref{FactorNumber}).
+Then the average values of $\mbox{acc}$ among 100 replications are reported as the final results in Table \ref{FacNum}, from which we can see that our approach can estimate the factor numbers correctly under all scenarios, but iTIPUP(1) can not identify the right number of factors when the latent tensor factor is temporal uncorrelated (Scenarios I and III).
 The result is similar to that of factor loadings and signal parts, which shows that our approach is robust in a wider application scope again.

-Second, the averaged computation time over 100 replications of the four methods are reported in Figure \ref{TIME}, from which we can see that our methods have faster computational speed especially for large size.
+Second, the averaged computation time over 100 replications of the five methods are reported in Figure \ref{TIME}, from which we can see that our methods have faster computational speed, especially for large sizes.
 The computation time of PmoPCA estimation starts from using moPCA as projected matrices in representation (\ref{Y_td1}), and that of IPmoPCA estimation starts from using moPCA as initial estimators in representation (\ref{Y_td2}).

-\section{Real Data Analysis}
+\section{Real data analysis}